yellow0125/final/README.md

 2. adjust the UI of AllRecipes and MyRecipes
 3. implemente the navigation from ALlRecipes/MyRecipes to RecipeDetails

+#### 11/30/2022 Implemented unfinished collectedRecipes
+1. implemente collectedRecipes by adding new fields in firebase(unfinished)
+2. add like button in RecipeDetails screen.

 ## Structure of the App
 ### 1. Login and Register page
 - allow users to register and login